Tsroc/S8Project_TheoryOfAlgorithms/README.md

 Your program must compile using gcc or clang
 You must include a Makefile which compiles it upon make being called in the project folder.
 You must include tests which run upon make test being called.
-iYou should also include in your repository an appropriate .gitignore file and a README.md.
+You should also include in your repository an appropriate .gitignore file and a README.md.

 # S8Project_TheoryOfAlgorithms

 ## Description of repository:
+This program, written in the C programming language, calculates the SHA512 value of an input file.

+__File structure__
+- Makefile:		Recipes for compiling the program.
+- funcs.c: 		Implements the sha512 functions described in section 4 of the secure hash standard.
+- funcs.h		Describes the funcs API.
+- main.c		Handles command line options.
+- main.h:		Global constants and definitions.
+- sha512.c		Implements the sha512 functions described in sections 5 and 6 of the secure hash standard.
+- sha512.h		Describes the sha512 API.

 ## Compilation instructions:

+__Command line inputs__
+The following command line inputs are accepted.
+- v: 		Prints the program version to screen.
+- o:		Prints the hash digest for the input file to console.
+- w: 		Writes the hash digest for the input file to output file.

 ## What is SHA512, why is it important: